 Furthermore, a 2014 Korean study listed slippery elm among a list of other natural compounds as a viable medicine for treating diarrhea.

 One way the elm helps the digestive tract is by creating a protective film over the mucous membrane it comes into contact with.
 Even the FDA has recognized slippery elm as a safe demulcent compound.
 This means it brings down inflammation and swelling in the mucous membranes that line the inner digestive system.
 This very property makes the elm useful for treating other ailments, such as colitis and acid reflux problems.

 Parents also swear by slippery elm as a soothing tonic when their children complain of upset stomach, usually from eating too many sweets.
 The same goes for pet owners who notice vomiting or irregular stools in their four-legged friends.
 Slip some in your pet’s water bowl or dog chow.
 Fido won’t notice the difference.

 Beyond digestion, slippery elm also helps in a number of other ways.
 It also helps your brain just as much as your gut.
 The bark extract of elm contains a compound known as phenolic.
 Studies of this substance show that it’s an effective remedy for treating stress and alleviating anxiety.

 Other research also suggests that slippery elm may have anti-cancer properties.
 Not a whole lot of research is available yet in this area.
-However, one study suggests that elm combined with other natural herbs (such as rhubard and burdock root) may combat breast cancer cells.
+However, one study suggests that elm combined with other natural herbs (such as rhubarb and burdock root) may combat breast cancer cells.

 That’s not all.
 Slippery elm may also be useful for patients diagnosed with psoriasis.
-The elm does not cure the skin condition as there is no known cure.
+The elm does not cure the skin condition, as there is no known cure.
 In a study, however, patients that consumed elm-fortified water and removed processed foods from their diet saw an improvement in their condition.